tushar29k/practice/README.md

 added a 4th line
 added a fifth line

-kuch conflict nahi hone denge
+kuch conflict to hi jayega